12 Typical Italian Foods Every Tourist Should TryNovember 13, 2017

 Rubbing the tip your index finger against your cheek is a sign you enjoy what you are eating and I have often found myself doing that here in Italy.
-From trying pastries to street food and real meals, I have largely loved most of Italian foods, even if I consider some too salty or sugary.
+From trying pastries to street food and real meals, I have largely loved most of the Italian foods, even if I consider some too salty or sugary.
 I hope we do share the same taste and you will find some food I will recommend great as well.

 I am not going to be listing food like Lasagne, pizza, pasta or every other common meals you probably had seen or read about abroad.
 My goal is to reveal to you what I have discovered myself – scouring the streets out of curiosity, trying recommendations from my Italian friends and having meals with Italians.